 Three children are missing after floodwater swept up their vehicle Friday in central Arizona.

-The children vanished Friday when a car crossing Tonto Creek, about 60 miles west of the New Mexico border, was caught in flooding around 4 p.m. local time, Gila County Undersheriff Mike Johnson said.
+A car was crossing Tonto Creek, about 60 miles west of the New Mexico border, when it was caught in flooding around 4 p.m. local time, Gila County Undersheriff Mike Johnson said.

-Four children and one adult managed to get out of the vehicle and were stranded on an island in the creek, where they were rescued by a helicopter from the Maricopa County Sheriff’s Office, Johnson said.
+Four children and one adult managed to get out of the vehicle and were stranded on an island in the middle of the creek, where they were rescued by a helicopter from the Maricopa County Sheriff’s Office, Johnson said.

-A woman who was in the water also got out, but three children were unaccounted for, the undersheriff said.
+A woman who was in the water also got out, but three children remain unaccounted for, the undersheriff said.

-An Arizona Department of Public Safety helicopter joined the search Friday night, along with local authorities and the fire department, Johnson said.
+An Arizona Department of Public Safety helicopter joined the search for the children Friday night, along with local authorities and the fire department, Johnson said.

-A flood warning was in effect for Gila County until 8:45 p.m. local time on Friday, according to the National Weather Service in Phoenix.
+A flood warning was in effect for Gila County until 8:45 p.m. local time, according to the National Weather Service in Phoenix.

 “Remain alert for flooding even in locations not receiving rain.
 Arroyos, streams, and rivers can become raging killer currents in a matter of minutes, even from distant rainfall,” the weather service said in its flood warning announcement.